annaabramowicz/food-planner-2024/README.md

 # Food Planner

-Search, find and discover interesting movies, tv series and people related to cinema.
-Thanks to a clear interface, move very smoothly into page.
-You can check a lot of details.
-Data is fetching from an external [API](https://www.themoviedb.org/) and prepared appropriately.
+Search, find, and discover interesting recipes.
+You can also easily compose your shopping list by searching for a variety of ingredients and adding them to your fridge.
+Data is fetching from an external [API](https://spoonacular.com/food-api) and prepared appropriately.

 ## Configuration
-For the application to work properly, you have to generate a Bearer token.
+For the application to work properly, you have to generate API Key.
 Without it, app will not work!
 1. Go to this [page](https://spoonacular.com/food-api) and create the user account.
 2. Go to account settings and find "Profile" tab.
 3. Find "Show / Hide API Key" and copy them.